 We find that most clients can compare our GRADE 1 PACKAGE to the average restoration shop’s best package!

 With the GRADE 2, the cabinet gets a high quality, grain filled lacquer finish with great pains to repair all broken/missing carving, molding, etc. The keyboard is restored.
 If ivory is present, all possible effort will be made to restore and save the ivory.
 If ivory is not present, faux ivory will be used in restoration unless a new ivory or bone keyboard is requested (at an additional cost).
-NEW ACTION PARTS such as whippens, hammers, shanks & flanges are included in the GRADE 2 PACKAGE.
+NEW ACTION PARTS such as butts & flanges, shanks and hammers are included in the GRADE 2 PACKAGE.
 In all pianos, the harp (plate) is removed from the piano, re-gilded, and the soundboard is repaired, shimmed and refinished.
 (Any original internal art-work or stenciling on the plate will be saved and clear-coated if possible.)
 All internal decals are replaced as necessary.
-New pinblocks, strings and tuning pins are included.
-Lots of special attention to detail is included - all hardware, hinges, pedals, etc., get polished or re-plated to perfection as needed.
+New strings and tuning pins are included.
+Upright piano pinblocks are plugged and re-drilled as needed (which prevents the pinblock from being cut from the case, weakening structural integrity).
+Lots of special attention to detail is included – all hardware, hinges, pedals, etc., get polished or re-plated to perfection as needed.
 Overall, our GRADE 2 is a top quality, prime restoration throughout.